Chrysopelea: Venom

+Taxonomy

+Chrysopelea is one of five genera belonging to the vine snake subfamily Ahaetuliinae, of which Chrysopelea is most closely related to Dendrelaphis, as shown in the cladogram below:

 Species

 There are five recognized species of flying snake, found from western India to the Indonesian archipelago.
 Knowledge of their behavior in the wild is limited, but they are thought to be highly arboreal, rarely descending from the canopy.
 The smallest species reach about 2 ft in length and the largest grow to 4 feet.